Precise Reasoning About Container-Internal Pointers with Logical Pinning: Case Studies

-These \(\clistbb\)-based specifications are \textit{maximally} precise: they account for every internal pointer to elements and tails, and require minimal ownership.
+These \(\reprCListES\)-based specifications are \textit{maximally} precise: they account for every internal pointer to elements and tails, and require minimal ownership.
 For example, the specification of \texttt{append} preserves the two original head pointers \(p_1\) and \(p_2\) in a clean and natural form.
+All \(\reprCListE\)-based specifications can be derived from the \(\reprCListES\)-based ones.

-\paragraph{Case Study: Swaps} Our specification of \texttt{nth\_elem\_ptr} requires no element ownership, and tracks exposed pointers without altering the container representation.
+\paragraph{Case study: swaps} Our specification of \texttt{nth\_elem\_ptr} requires no element ownership, and tracks exposed pointers without altering the container representation.
 This lets us prove the correctness of an element-swapping program that invokes \texttt{nth\_elem\_ptr} twice, on the same or distinct indices, to obtain element pointers, and then calls \texttt{memswap} to exchange their contents (\cref{app:full-swap-proof}).
 Here too, we see that logical pinning naturally supports traditionally hard-to-verify patterns.